AST-tnbt/Basic-Blog-Website-using-HTML-CSS/README.md

 ![alt](./image/readme_demo_footer.png)

 ## To see the website fully
-I created this website on localhost, so you can download all files in this project and open the "index.html" file to see a full website.
+You can download all files in this project and open the "index.html" file to see a full website or you can check it [HERE](https://basicblogwebsite.netlify.app/).
 This is a sample website that I only build the interface.

 ### I took the project idea [HERE](https://www.figma.com/file/nh0V05z3NB87ue9v5PcO3R/writings.dev?node-id=0%3A1&mode=dev).